 2. Head to the hills near Salzburg

-Austria is known for its rolling hills and beautiful countryside – the perfect place for a solo retreat in the mountains, when you just want to get away from everyone.
+Austria is known for its rolling hills and beautiful countryside – one of the best places to travel solo in Europe when you just want to get away from everyone and escape into the mountains.
 While it’s lovely to visit new cities where locals welcome you with open arms, it’s also a relief to embrace being alone while you’re travelling on your own, and a day or two in the Austrian countryside seems quite refreshing to us.